User Session Recording Technology for Security and Compliance Training Course

 Participants attending this course will

-- Grasp the fundamental concepts of security, IT security, and secure coding
+- Understand fundamental concepts of security, IT security, and secure coding

-- Learn about web vulnerabilities beyond the OWASP Top Ten and understand how to prevent them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and know how to prevent them

-- Understand the security principles underlying web services
+- Comprehend the security concepts underlying web services

-- Gain proficiency in using the various security features of the Java development environment
+- Gain proficiency in using various security features of the Java development environment

 - Develop a practical understanding of cryptography

-- Understand the security solutions provided by Java EE
+- Understand the security solutions available in Java EE

-- Recognize typical coding mistakes and learn how to avoid them.
+- Identify typical coding mistakes and learn how to avoid them

 Audience